e-sensing/sitsbook/docs/10-bayesiansmoothing.md

 Setting $\sigma^2_{k}$ will be based on our confidence in the local variability of each class around pixel ${i}$.
 If we considered the local variability to be high, we can take both  $\sigma^2_1$ for class A and $\sigma^2_2$ for class B to be both 10.
 In this case, the Bayesian  estimated probability for class A is $0.52$  and for class B is $0.48$ and the pixel will be relabeled as being class A.

 By contrast, if we consider local variability to be high If we set $\sigma^2$ to be 5 for both classes A and B, the Bayesian probability estimate will be $0.48$ for class A and $0.52$ for class B. In this case, the original class will be kept.
 Therefore, the result is sensitive to the subjective choice of the hyperparameter.
-In the example below, we will show hoq to use the local logit variance to set the appropriate values of $\sigma^2$.
+In the example below, we will show how to use the local logit variance to set the appropriate values of $\sigma^2$.

 ## Running Bayesian smoothing {-}